African All Stars Transfer News & Rumours: Kevin-Prince Boateng rules out Barcelona stay | Goal.com

 Kevin-Prince Boateng will not be joining Barcelona on a permanent deal after confirming his exit on social media.

-Sassuolo CEO Giovanni Carnevali suggested that the Spanish giants could the ex-Ghana international this summer but he has come out to draw the curtain on his stint at the Camp Nou.
+Sassuolo CEO Giovanni Carnevali suggested that the Spanish giants could keep the ex-Ghana international this summer, but he has come out to draw the curtain on his stint at the Camp Nou.

 Boateng made just four appearances for Barcelona in the second half of the 2018-19 season.